ooanishoo/react-ts-boilerplate/README.md

 REACT_APP_API_API_ENDPOINT=https://example.com/api
 ```

+Since this boilerplate shows how you can fetch data from external api, create a `.env` file in the root directory and copy the contents from `.env.example`

 - ### Change the title of the project
   Go to `react-ts-boilerplate/public/index.html` and set the name of your project